Childe Harold's Pilgrimage: Structure

-The poem has four cantos written in Spenserian stanzas, which consist of eight iambic pentameter lines followed by one alexandrine (a twelve syllable iambic line), and has rhyme pattern ABABBCBCC.
+The poem's four cantos are written in Spenserian stanzas, which consist of eight iambic pentameter lines followed by one alexandrine (a twelve syllable iambic line), with the rhyme scheme ABABBCBCC.

 Lyrics in a different form occasionally punctuate these stanzas: the farewell to England following Canto I's stanza 13 and later the address "To Inez" following stanza 84; and in Canto II the war song that follows stanza 72.
 Then in Canto III there is the greeting from Drachenfels following stanza 55.

-Plot

-The youthful Harold, cloyed with the pleasures of the world and reckless of life, wanders about Europe, making his feelings and ideas the subjects of the poem.
-In Canto I he is in Spain and Portugal, where he recounts the savagery of their invasion by the French.
-In Canto II he moves to Greece, uplifted by the beauty of its past in a country now enslaved by the Turks.
-Canto III finds him on the battlefield of Waterloo, from which he journeys down the Rhine and crosses into Switzerland, enchanted by the beauty of the scenery and its historic associations.
-In Canto IV Harold starts from Venice on a journey through Italy, lamenting the vanished heroic and artistic past, and the subject status of its various regions.